Martenfur/Nopipeline/README.md

-If you want more seamless pipeline-forgetting experience, you can check out [Monofoxe Engine](https://bitbucket.org/gnFur/monofoxe/src), which has NoPipeline integrated out of the box.
+If you want more seamless pipeline-forgetting experience, you can check out [Monofoxe Engine](https://bitbucket.org/gnFur/monofoxe/src), which has NoPipeline integrated out of the box (COMING SOON!).

 ## All the other stuffs.